alban-gerome/javascript/README.md

 (o, s, ac) => [11, 13, 15, 16, 21, 25].map(aj => s(".myLifeUWPaddingleft label", aj, null))
 ```

 The code above means that you have a collection of DOM elements for the ".myLifeUWPaddingleft label" CSS selector rather than just one, and you need item #11, #13, #15, #16, #21 and #25.
 Since the value is null, the snippet will click on all 6 DOM elements.
+Remember that the first items is item #0, item #1 is the second item, it's zero=based!

 If you need to wait before interacting with a specific field, here's an example: